dsp-jetpack/JetPack/doc/deployment_guide.md

 **There are two types of deployment failures that can occur:**

 1. At the start of deployment, failures related to settings and properties file input validation may occur.
-2. At the time of overcloud deployment preparations, in this part OVS-DPDK related parameters are configured.

-During the deployment, failure can be due to multiple reasons: a subset of these failures is related to “FAILED_OVERCLOUD”.
+3. During the deployment, failure can be due to multiple reasons: a subset of these failures is related to “FAILED_OVERCLOUD”.
 The OVS-DPDK related failure are part of this subset.
 The most likely reasons for these failures are following:

 	a.
 Switch configurations.

 	b.
 Hardware configuration like placing the extra NICs in the right PCI Slots.

-**Following errors can occur at the start of deployment i.e. input validation period**
+#### Examples of errors than can occur at the start of deployment i.e. input validation period

 **Unsupported value of ovs_dpdk_enable:**